Introduction to GABA

 Insomnia, a condition which is characterized by difficulty falling asleep affects 30 percent of adults worldwide.
 GABA has a sedative, calming effect and has the potential to induce sleep naturally by reducing nerve excitability.

-One study conducted in 2017 demonstrated that taking the supplement helped participants to fall asleep faster, while complementary research found that those with insomnia also have lower levels of this amino acid.
+One study conducted in 2017 demonstrated that taking the supplement helped participants to fall asleep faster, while complimentary research found that those with insomnia also have lower levels of this amino acid.

 Did you know that a good night’s sleep leads to a better hormone balance in the body?
 Ever wonder why men wake up with a hard shaft after a good night’s sleep?
 Quality sleep increases testosterone production.